The Ten Best Coffee Shops in Melbourne's CBD

 Since its opening in December 2011, this inconspicuous slice of the city has gone about serving excellent coffee — white, black or filter — in its own simple way.
 With beans on rotation that it roasts itself, it’s the little details that make Patricia stand out from the crowd: the beautiful marble bar, gentle white ceramic cups, handmade brass hooks, leather aprons, a carefully selected array of reading material.
 A small selection of pastries on offer changes daily and complements the black brew, all sourced from local suppliers.

-• 9
+9

 CBD sibling to Industry Beans’ famed Fitzroy flagship store, this Little Collins Street cafe is a haven of top-quality coffee.
-Here, bright, minimalist interiors prove a cheery backdrop for your daily caffeine pit-stop, rocking minimal seating, but plenty of charm.
-While more petite than the original, this space has room enough for some pretty enviable toys, with the show-stealing La Marzocco Modbar allowing customers a close-up experience of the entire coffee-making process.
+Here, bright, minimalist interiors provide a cheery backdrop for your daily caffeine pit-stop, rocking minimal seating, but plenty of charm.
+While more petite than the original, this space has room enough for some pretty enviable toys, with the show-stealing La Marzocco Modbar allowing customers a close-up of the entire coffee-making process.

-• 8
+8

 From its cosy flagship space on Flinders Lane, Dukes Coffee Roasters is championing specialty coffee with a conscience, focused on environmental and social sustainability as much as on the final drink.
 The team’s firm on its commitment to ethically traded and sourced coffee, with each lot of beans traceable back to the farm it came from.
 The Dukes blends are crafted from mostly organic beans, sourced from across Africa, Asia, and Central and South America.
-And they’re showcased through a whole swag of methods, from classic espresso, to filter, to French press.
+And they’re showcased through a whole swag of methods, from classic espresso to filter to French press.

 Nestled on the ground floor of Ross House, the small space has a clean Chris Connell-designed fitout of natural timber and signature green trim.
-Though charming and comfy, the space only has a few seats and is better suited to quick drop-ins and take aways than long lazy visits.
+Though charming and comfy, the space only has a few seats and is better suited to quick drop-ins and takeaways than long lazy visits.
 Perch at the counter and watch the coffee-making magic unfold, and order a Costa Rica pourover and afternoon pastry.

-• 7
+7

 Market Lane Collins Street is your destination for espresso and filter coffee, beans and equipment at the top end of the city.
 Located in historic Portland House near the intersection of Collins and Spring streets, the small Melbourne coffee shop is one of six Market Lane locations, with the boutique roastery also operating cafes in Carlton, Prahran, the Queen Vic Market and South Melbourne.